 The updated property values are also independently audited by the Valuer-General.

 Your updated property value is used to calculate your rates bill in the next financial year.
-In 2022, we updated your property value based on what we estimated your property would have sold for on 1 September 2022.
-The updated property value will be used to calculate your rates bill from 1 July 2023.
+The updated property value will be used to calculate your rates bill from 1 July 2026.

 Quotable Value (QV), an independent valuation service, undertakes valuations and sets values on behalf of Hutt City Council every three years.
 Councils across the country records details such as floor and land area, building age, condition, and location on every property in New Zealand.